 - that users are provided with adequate training and support on the use of privileged accounts and the security of information assets.

 - Users of privileged accounts must ensure the security of the account and access, and that any risk is identified and reported.

 - Privileged and elevated access accounts must only be used for administrative purposes only, i.e. no web browsing or email access should occur while logged in with this access.

 Deactivation and expiration of access

 - The University is responsible for establishing and managing life cycles of user accounts for authorised users.

 - Deactivation and/or expiration of access will occur when:

 - a student or staff member leaves the University

-- an auxiliary account is no longer associated with the University
+- an auxiliary account holder is no longer associated with the University

-- an account is no longer required/has reached its expiration date as advised on the University Email Account/Auxiliary Account Request Form.
+- an account is no longer required or has reached its expiration date as advised on the University Email or auxiliary account request form.